bkirsh99/GNMINFRMTCS/A4/Assignment4.md

 # ANSWER: From my local bash terminal on a new terminal window, I ran the command below.
 #scp bkirsh@137.82.55.186:/home/bkirsh/assignment4/merged_hg38.bed /mnt/c/Users/bkirs/Documents
+# NOTE: I commented out the bash code above because it is contained within an R code chunk, which causes an error when knitting the file.

 #?# Load your merged bed file into R suing the *read.csv* function and save it into a data.frame
 #?# Type the command you used below  - 1pt